ashutoshc8101/student-project/README.md

 # Student Data Management System

-This is a project created for annual IT practicle of 11th standard CBSE.
+This is a project created for IT practicle of 11th standard CBSE.
 This project is about a student management system and implements sqlite3 database to store all data.

 First clone repo from github using: